Battle of the Bagradas River (240 BC): Opposing armies

 Carthaginian armies were nearly always composed of foreigners; citizens only served in the army if there was a direct threat to the city of Carthage.
 Roman sources refer to these foreign fighters derogatively as "mercenaries", but the modern classicist Adrian Goldsworthy describes this as "a gross oversimplification".
 They served under a variety of arrangements; for example, some were the regular troops of allied cities or kingdoms seconded to Carthage as part of formal arrangements.
 The majority of these foreigners were from North Africa.

 Libyans provided close-order infantry equipped with large shields, helmets, short swords and long thrusting spears; as well as close-order shock cavalry carrying spears (also known as "heavy cavalry") – both were noted for their discipline and staying power.
 Numidians provided light cavalry who threw javelins from a distance and avoided close combat, and javelin-armed light infantry skirmishers.
 Both Spain and Gaul provided experienced infantry; unarmoured troops who would charge ferociously, but had a reputation for breaking off if a combat was protracted.
 Specialist slingers were recruited from the Balearic Islands.
 The close order Libyan infantry and the citizen militia would fight in a tightly packed formation known as a phalanx.
 Sicilians and Italians had also joined up during the war to fill the ranks.
 The Carthaginians frequently employed war elephants; North Africa had indigenous African forest elephants at the time.
 The sources are not clear as to whether they carried towers containing fighting men.

 The rebel armies would have been of similar composition and equipment to those of Carthage, including many experienced veterans of the army of Sicily, a large proportion more recent recruits.
-Most of this force was infantry; their cavalry component was both smaller than that of the Carthaginians and of poorer quality and the rebels lacked elephants entirely.
+Most of this force was infantry; their cavalry component was smaller and of poorer quality than that of the Carthaginians and lacked elephants entirely.